-CAT 2016 is being conducted on December 4, 2016 and focused aspirants like you are preparing for exam.
+CAT 2017 is being conducted on 26th November 2017 and focused aspirants like you are preparing for the exam.
 But you need to maintain enthusiasm to achieve mission CAT.

 In the Verbal Ability and Reasoning section of the Common Admission Test (CAT)